apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dozens of Indian nationals duped into joining Russia's war against Ukraine, government says**
+**Donald Trump posts $91.6 million bond for E. Jean Carroll's defamation verdict**

-You can read more about it [here](https://www.cbsnews.com/news/russia-ukraine-war-india-duped-army/).
+You can read more about it [here](https://www.reuters.com/legal/donald-trump-appeals-e-jean-carrolls-833-million-defamation-verdict-2024-03-08/).

 ## Requirements
 - Python 3.8